KeshavG69/LegalInsight/README.md

 ## File Structure

 - **`src/`**: This folder hosts the code for the online demo of LegalInsight. **You do not need to interact with this folder** unless you are the maintainer hosting the web version.
-- **`local_code/`**: Contains scripts and dependencies for running LegalInsight entirely locally, ensuring privacy and local processing.
+- **`local_code/`**: Contains scripts for running LegalInsight entirely locally, ensuring privacy and local processing.
 This is the folder users should use for running the app on their local machine.
+- **`requirements.txt`**: Located in the root directory, this file contains all the required dependencies for running the application.

 ## Technical Details